frameloss/smart-blinkt/README.md

  * A very simple SmartApp that exposes the status of Smart Home monitor, and monitors an alarm device (it's not possible to determine if there is an active intrusion alarm from the SHM api, but we *can* query the state of an alarm.)
  * A Python script that consumes the REST enpoint from the SmartApp and controls the LEDs (in development; it works ... but needs some changes before releasing.)
- * TODO: A simple JQuery/HTML page to ease the process of generating an access token for accessing the SmartApp.
-For now [you can follow the instructions here](https://github.com/LXXero/DSCAlarm/blob/master/RESTAPISetup.md)
+ * [A simple JQuery/HTML page](https://frameloss.github.io/smartthings/) to ease the process of generating an access token for accessing the SmartApp.

 Limitations:
 ------------